tasneemchital/document-generation/src/prd.md

 **User Context**: Compliance officers, legal teams, and content managers who need to review, edit, and maintain large sets of organizational rules across multiple languages.

-**Critical Path**: View rules in structured grid → Search/filter to find specific rules → Click to edit in-place → Save changes → Preview full rule details
+**Critical Path**: View rules in structured grid → Search/filter to find specific rules → Select rule and click Edit → Open detailed rule editor → Make comprehensive changes → Save and return to grid

 **Key Moments**:
 1. First loading the grid with clear, scannable rule data
-2. Clicking on a cell to edit with immediate inline editing interface
+2. Selecting a rule and opening the detailed edit interface
+3. Working through the structured form with proper validation and guidance
-3. Saving changes with confirmation feedback
+4. Saving changes with confirmation feedback and returning to the updated grid

 ## Essential Features